SonarSonic/DrawingBotV3/docs/source/pfms.rst

     A configurable list of Drawing Styles.

-    A **Drawing Style** consists of a Path Finding Module and a Drawing Set, when run the PFM will be run with the given Drawing Set and added to the final drawing.
+    A **Drawing Style** consists of a Path Finding Module and a Drawing Set.
+When run the PFM will be run with the given Drawing Set and added to the final drawing.

     Upon clicking the "Drawing Styles" button in the PFM Settings you'll be presented with this window.

     .. image:: images/composite/drawing_styles_ui.png
         :width: 300pt

-    Here you can configure the Composite PFMs enabled Drawing Styles.
+    Here you can configure the Composite PFM's enabled Drawing Styles.
 You may add as many Styles as you wish and by selecting each one in the list on the left of the window you can configure the settings of the Path Finding Module on the right.

     - *Name*
-        Defaults too the selected PFM, but can be changed by the user.
+        Defaults to the selected PFM, but can be changed by the user.

     - *Weight*
         *Only visible for specific Composite PFMs*

         Typically the selection of PFMs for the various tiles of the mosaic is random and the random selections can be changed with the :term:`Random Seed`.

-        However, when the weight is changed, the random selection will be weighted (similar to pen weights) and the number of tiles in the mosaic drawn in that style will be proportional to it's weight.
+        However, when the weight is changed, the random selection will be weighted (similar to pen weights) and the number of tiles in the mosaic drawn in that style will be proportional to its weight.

     - *Drawing Set:*
-        The selected Drawing Set, change it by double clicking the current value, to create more Drawing Sets you see **Drawing Slots** at the bottom of the Pen Settings tab.
+        The selected Drawing Set.
+Change it by double clicking the current value.
+To create more Drawing Sets see **Drawing Slots** at the bottom of the Pen Settings tab.

     Note: It's also possible to stack multiple composite PFMs inside each other, when Composite PFMs are stacked selecting the "Drawing Styles" button will open another identical window, but the title of the window will change, indicating where in the chain of PFMs you currently are.
 This should be considered an Experimental feature and may result in crashes due to the complexity of deep stacks of mosaic pfms.